Nelchois/TIL/VisualizeEX1.md

 ## Matplotlib
 Matplotlib is methods of visualize.
 Usually we use pyplot, witch makes easy to show graph.
+There are various graph styles in pyplot, which bar, scatter, line, pie, ... ect
 ```
 import matplotlib.pyplot as plt
 x=[1,2,3]